Dual Quaternion Based Contact Modeling for Fast and Smooth Collision Recovery of Quadrotors: Dual Quaternion formulation

-The angular update $\Delta \boldsymbol{\omega}$ matches the standard model in \eqref{eq:reset-SSM} exactly.
-For the linear update, the standard model updates inertial velocity $\mathbf{v}$.
-The DQ model updates body velocity $\mathbf{v}_B$ as
+The angular update $\Delta \boldsymbol{\omega}^{B}=\boldsymbol{\omega}^{B+}-\boldsymbol{\omega}^{B-}$ matches the standard model in \eqref{eq:reset-SSM} exactly.
+For the linear update $\Delta \mathbf{v}^{B}=\mathbf{v}^{B+}-\mathbf{v}^{B-}$, the standard model updates inertial velocity $\mathbf{v}^W$.
+The DQ model updates body velocity $\mathbf{v}^B$ as

 Since the reset update is expressed directly in the twist associated with the DQ representation, the post-impact state remains on the manifold without intermediate coordinate transformations.
-Therefore, the proposed reset map is mathematically equivalent to the classical model in \eqref{eq:reset-SSM} while maintaining geometric consistency across jumps. $\blacksquare$\\
+Therefore, the proposed reset map is mathematically equivalent to the classical model in \eqref{eq:reset-SSM}. $\blacksquare$

-\textbf{Remark 1.} Classical reset implementations suffer from the decoupled treatment of translation and rotation in $\mathbb{R}^3 \times SO(3)$.
-This separation requires artificial projections to map the updated linear and angular components back onto the $SE(3)$ manifold, potentially inducing undesired control inputs to underactuated systems \cite{GeometricSE3Control}.
-Our approach represents the pose as a single entity on $SE(3)$ via dual quaternions.
-By updating the twist directly in dual algebra, the proposed reset map ensures discrete jumps remain within the manifold.
-This alignment of the reset operation with the controller's geometry allows impact-induced momentum changes to be resolved through unified geometric feedback laws.